AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

-It's considered good practice and leads to more robust code to follow const-correctness, meaning that one should always apply `const` anywhere appropriate.
+It's considered good practice and leads to more robust code to follow const-correctness, meaning that one should always apply `const` wherever appropriate.

 ## `enum` and `enum class`